 With invoice factoring, you receive a lump sum of money for your unpaid invoices.
 The lender collects payment from your customer and pays you the remaining amount of the invoice, minus any fees charged for the service.
 With invoice discounting, you can also receive a lump sum for your unpaid invoices.
 However, you are responsible for collecting money from your customer and paying back the loan, plus any applicable fees.

 With accounts receivable financing, your unpaid invoices are the collateral.
 Your credit score is not a factor for most lenders.
-Instead, the quantity and quality of your invoices are what are considered for approval.
+Instead, the quantity and quality of your invoices are what gets considered for approval.

 Recommended Option: Lendio